Generic Name: brentuximab (bren-TUX-i-mab)

 Use brentuximab as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Brentuximab is usually given as an injection at your doctor's office, hospital, or clinic.
+- Brentuximab is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - If you miss a dose of brentuximab, contact your doctor right away.